Cap-go/website/content/blog/automatic-capacitor-ios-build-github-action.md

 Fastlane [match](https://docs.fastlane.tools/actions/match/) is a new approach to iOS’s codesigning.
 Fastlane match makes it easy for teams to manage the required certificates and provisioning profiles for your iOS apps.

-Create a new private repository named `certificates` for example on your GitHub personal account or organization.
+Create a new private repository named `certificates`, for example on your GitHub personal account or organization.

 Initialize Fastlane match for your iOS app.